TimeToogo/Pinq/README.md

 Installation
 ============

-Pinq is compatible with >= PHP 5.4
+PINQ is compatible with >= PHP 5.4

 Add package to your composer.json:
 ```json